itman83/Haggle/README.md

 This app is not fully complete yet.

 There are a couple obvious problems associated with this codebase at the moment.
-I`ll touch on a couple of them now.
+I will touch on a couple of them.

 For one, error emissions encapsulated by the networking layer have been commented out as I further investigate how they short curcuit subsequent streams.
 One solution to gain more control over error's is to denote the Ouputs of a given view model as `Driver`s to be certain that they never error out, and that UI updates occur on the main thread.
 My current solution takes advantage of the `materialize` and `observeOn(scheduler:)` operators.

 Secondly, its worth mentioning that there is not full conformance to the separation of concerns principle within the apps MVVM architecture.
 Some view models are passed in an `Item` model object as a dependency, which lives in the View Controller and is assigned a value upon cell tap events.
 One solution is to create a higher level coordinator object to subscribe to events to handle navigation all together, rather than initializing the view models from prepareForSegue method.